jefflund/website/content/posts/eoleof.md

 the file ends with a line, then the count is 1.

-As for preserving missing newlines at the end of files, I added the `setlocal nofixeol` to mt `ftplugin/html.vim`: With this options, any HTML file without a trailing newline will not have it automatically added.
+As for preserving missing newlines at the end of files, I added the `setlocal nofixeol` to my `ftplugin/html.vim`.
+With this option, any HTML file without a trailing newline will not have it automatically added.
 Unfortunately, I haven't figured out a clean way to have the EOLEOF plugin cleanly manage this option, so I just manually put it in my dotfiles as needed.